playfulprogramming/playfulprogramming/content/crutchcorn/posts/modern-js-bundleless/index.md

 In this article, we'll learn how to:

+- Set up pre-requisites for local web development
 - Import JavaScript files from a script tag
-- Use tools like TypeScript and ESLint without adding a build step
 - Adding a flavor of "hot module reloading" (HMR) to reload our code in development for better developer experience (DX)
 - Import libraries from CDNs
 - Move away from CDNs and leverage NPM to install modules
 - Pick a framework that supports no-build environments
 - Use dependencies that might otherwise not work through micro-bundling
+- Use tools like TypeScript and ESLint without adding a build step

 Without further ado, let's dive in!